ArOneTwo/clock/README.md

-# clock
+# clock(WIP)
-Plan to fix so you can see what time on wita and wit from wib and so on
+Show current time from WIB to WITA and WIT and so on